 The coffee giant, Starbucks, also introduced a reward-based QR Code loyalty program.

 Customers were expected to scan the QR Code to vote for their favorite roast.
 Starbucks encouraged them to scan the QR Code by waiving $1 off their favorite bag of Starbucks coffee.

 US-based, Benefit Cosmetics, belonging to the parent company of LVMH, leveraged QR Codes to drive shoppers from its online platform into its brick-and-mortar stores in New York City.

 The QR Code-based loyalty program offered special rewards accessible only to shoppers who scanned the QR Codes at Benefit boutiques.
-The QR Codes were attached to a grand prize of $1,000 of Benefit services including tinting and makeup application.
+The QR Codes were attached to a grand prize of $1,000 of benefits services including tinting and makeup application.

 Upon scanning the QR Codes printed on a Benefit flyer, the user is directed to a site presenting another QR Code that is to be scanned by a Benefit executive in the store.